 - Simplify or automate reporting with tools or technology (see above).

-- Increase team size to 5 or 6 (if everyone can be active) to reduce the number of teams, or decrease team size to 3 to improve collaboration with fixed auditorium seating.
+- Decrease team size to 3 to improve collaboration with fixed auditorium seating.

 - Use student facilitators as assistants (see below).